-This is about you—your transformation and how you can transform others.
+These programs are built for you—your transformation and how you can transform others.

 Developing your leadership vision and style

-Leading change through complex and turbulent times
+Leading change through uncertain, complex and turbulent times

-Engaging yourself and others to perform at higher levels
+Engaging others to perform at higher levels

-Strengthening business judgment demonstrated through better problem-solving and decision-making
+Improving business decisions through better problem-solving

 Learn more about our programs at one of these upcoming events.
-Immaculata University is conveniently located on the Main Line between Malvern and Exton, 20 miles west of Philadelphia and close to the Great Valley business area.
+Immaculata University is conveniently located on the Main Line between Malvern and Exton, 20 miles west of Philadelphia, and close to the Great Valley business area.